Merrimack Warriors men's ice hockey: Ron Anderson era (1983-1998)

+Transition to hockey east

-Still Led by Coach Ron Anderson, a new era began for Merrimack hockey.
+Still led by Coach Ron Anderson, a new era began for Merrimack hockey.
 As they would become a full division I member in 1989 when the Warriors competed in their first season as a member of the Hockey East Association.
 That team posted an overall record of 10–24–1, but pulled off the surprise of the season by taking eventual league champion Boston College to a third and decisive playoff game.
-And after being picked for the bottom part of the league in three of the last four seasons, the Warriors continued to baffle the experts by battling for home-ice advantage all season long while defeating several Top 20 teams.
+After being picked for the bottom part of the league in three of the last four seasons, the Warriors continued to baffle the experts by battling for home-ice advantage all season long while defeating several Top 20 teams.
 And with the roots of the Merrimack hockey tree that were planted in Hockey East seven years earlier firmly entrenched, the 1996–97 Warriors entered a new chapter in history by qualifying for a Hockey East playoff home ice berth.
-This would lead to Coach Anderson would be named Clark Hodder coach of the year after the 1996–97 season being the first coach in program history to be given the honor.
+This would lead to Coach Anderson being named Clark Hodder coach of the year after the 1996–97 season becoming the first coach in program history to be given the honor.
 The 1997–98 team raised the bar a little higher by pulling off a massive upset over top-ranked Boston University in the hockey east quarterfinals and earning a trip to the conference semifinals at Boston's FleetCenter for the first time in program history.
-After losing to Boston College in the semis Anderson contract would not be renewed at the end of the 1997–1998 season.
-Putting an end to his nearly 2 decade long tenure with the program.
-Anderson would finish his time with the warriors as the all programs all-time wins leader with 254 victories this record still stands to this day (as of 2025).
+After losing to Boston College in the semis Anderson's contract would not be renewed at the end of the 1997–1998 season, putting an end to his nearly 2 decade long tenure with the program.
+Anderson would finish his time with the Warriors as the all-time program wins leader with 254 victories.
+This record still stands to this day (as of 2025).